louismullie/temp-data/markdown_final/ada7c5f0-e01f-1dfa-cdc4-9adb7c50a0d8.md

 ### Chronic myeloid leukemia, version 2.2024, NCCN clinical practice guidelines in oncology [^5b045019].
 Journal of the National Comprehensive Cancer Network (2024).
 High credibility.

-NCCN CML — Response optimization notes that "Switching from imatinib to a 2G TKI or allosteric TKI may improves response" and that "The side effect profile of alternative TKIs may differ."
+NCCN CML — Response optimization notes that "Switching from imatinib to a 2G TKI or allosteric TKI may improves response" and that "The side effect profile of alternative TKIs may differ".

 ---